-A relatively large number of people in Saratoga telecommute to their jobs.
-Overall, about 9.44% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.44% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Saratoga is that it can take a long time to commute to work.
 In Saratoga, the average commute to work is 30.76 minutes, which is quite a bit higher than the national average.

 Do you like to read, write and learn?
 If you move to Saratoga, you'll likely find that many of your neighbors like to as well.
 Saratoga is one of the more educated communities in America, with a full 76.78% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.

 The per capita income in Saratoga in 2010 was $77,958, which is wealthy relative to California and the nation.
 This equates to an annual income of $311,832 for a family of four.

 Saratoga is an extremely ethnically-diverse city.
 The people who call Saratoga home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Saratoga residents report their race to be Asian, followed by White.
 Important ancestries of people in Saratoga include English, Irish, Italian, and European.

 Saratoga also has a high percentage of its population that was born in another country: 37.32%.